Mero0077/SahlhaApp/README.md

 # SahlhaApp
-A platform that empowers people to get things done — by instantly connecting them with trusted local experts.”
+A platform that empowers people to get things done — by instantly connecting them with local experts.

 ⸻